-Will came home after a Bernie event with friends a couple of weekends ago so excited about this “sangrita” he had a local restaurant called Flacos Tacos.
+Will came home from a trip a couple of weekends ago so excited about this “sangrita” he had a local restaurant called Flacos Tacos.
 When I gave him a confused look he explained that they served their house frozen margarita with sangria poured over it.
 Hence, the name “sangrita” for sangria + margarita.
 He thought it would be fun to recreate it at home.
 Plus, he assured me that it would look pretty in pictures.
 (He knows me so well!)
 I thought the colors of this cocktail were so pretty I renamed it the sunset sangrita.

 - 6 ounces silver tequila

 - Margarita salt